Xilinx/XRT/src/runtime_src/doc/toc/fpga_device_ready.rst

 In this case, :ref:`mailbox.main.rst` is still being used, but there is no open to the mailbox subdevice from user, and MPD service is inactive.
-To make the FPGA device ready, the XCL_MAILBOX_REQ_LOAD_XCLBIN opcode has to be disabled from xclmgmt like following,
+To make the FPGA device ready, the XCL_MAILBOX_REQ_LOAD_XCLBIN opcode has to be disabled in xclmgmt.
+System administrator managing the privileged management physical function driver xclmgmt can disable specific opcodes using xbmgmt utility as follows.

 .. code-block:: bash